Zamboanga Sikat

-The Zamboanga Sikat (stylized as Zamboanga SiKAT), alternatively known as Sikat Zamboanga, is a Filipino professional basketball team based in Zamboanga City.
+The Zamboanga Sikat Family's Brand Sardines (stylized as Zamboanga SiKAT), alternatively known as Sikat Zamboanga, is a Filipino professional basketball team based in Zamboanga City.
 The team currently competes in the Maharlika Pilipinas Basketball League (MPBL) as a member of the league's South Division.
 The team plays its home games at Mayor Vitaliano D. Agan Coliseum.

 The team was established in 2019 after splitting from the Zamboanga Valientes due to undisclosed management issues.
 The new team was then named the Zamboanga Family's Brand Sardines, and later renamed to Zamboanga Master Sardines in 2024.
 Universal Canning Inc. served as the team's title sponsor from 2019 to 2024.

 The Zamboanga franchise is one of five teams based in Mindanao and the only one from the Zamboanga Peninsula region.
 They have also played in Filbasket and in the Chooks-to-Go Pilipinas 3x3.